Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 With your strategy mapped out, you can begin provisioning resources in Akamai Cloud.

-Start by creating a new VPC in your preferred region.
-This can be done within the Akamai Cloud Manager console, or via the linode CLI.
-In the same command for creating the VPC, define two subnets: a private subnet for Alice, Bob, and Charlie, and a public subnet for the bastion host.
+Create a new VPC in your preferred region.
+Within the VPC, define a private subnet for Alice, Bob, and Charlie, and a public subnet for Bastion.
+This can be done within the Akamai Cloud Manager, or via the linode CLI.

 --label "my-migrated-vpc" \